bprinty/Flask-Execute/docs/overview.rst

 Overview
 ========

-Flask-CeleryStick is a plugin for simplifying the configuration and management of Celery alongside a Flask application.
+Flask-Execute is a plugin for simplifying the configuration and management of Celery alongside a Flask application.
 It also slightly changes the paradigm for registering and dispatching celery tasks, exposing an API similar to the ``concurrent.futures`` API for submitting tasks to a separate executor.

 Other features of the plugin include: